beverage/language-quiz-service/README.md

 ![Example](docs/example.gif)
 > This example is highly rate-limited and with randomised features.
 Also, as of a few weeks ago looks nothing like this anymore, and is much more accurate.
 I'll have to make a new one.

-While the overall correctness for right answers has been verified, some of the answers are not always ideomatic (around 10% of the time) given that they are generated with no surrounding context.
-This is unavoidable for the time being.

 ## 🚀 Quick Start

 ### FastAPI Service (Recommended)